 6. Retailer Changes for the EU

-As of May 25th, 2018, Macy’s will suspend their EU affiliate relationships and will no longer be available to our EU influencers.
+As of May 25th, 2018, Macy’s will suspend their EU affiliate relationships and will no longer be available to our EU creators.
 This also means that any transaction originating in the EU will not be commissionable.

-Nordstrom is currently working through GDPR compliance and will not be available to EU influencers until further notice.
+Nordstrom is currently working through GDPR compliance and will not be available to EU creators until further notice.
 This also means that any transaction originating in the EU will not be commissionable.
 Nordstrom is hoping to resolve this quickly and we will continue to update you.